Scientific: Pyracantha hybrids (a complex scene of horticultural

 USDA 7-11

 Landscape Use: Varies landscape uses depending on cultivar and growth habit ranging from ground cover, background screen, informal hedge, barrier, winter (fruit) and spring (flower) accent, espalier, to landscape topiary.
-Pyracantha can even be used as a 'colorful landscape bowling ball' (a metaphysical certainty once the 'horticultural clods' or 'hort clods' of Phoenix take over a landscape maintenance account).
+Pyracantha can even be used as 'colorful landscape bowling balls', which is a metaphysical certainty once the 'Horticultural clods of Phoenix' (aka 'Hort clods') take over any landscape maintenance account.

 Form & Character: Stiff and upright to prostrate and spreading, informal, colorful, mildly dangerous, oriental, mesic.